dell/dellemc-openmanage-ansible-modules/README.md

 For release notes, see [CHANGELOG.rst](https://github.com/dell/dellemc-openmanage-ansible-modules/blob/collections/CHANGELOG.rst).

 ## Related Information
-Refer the [Table of Contents](https://github.com/dell/dellemc-openmanage-ansible-modules/blob/collections/README.md#table-of-contents) for any other information on the dellemc openmange collections
+Refer the [Table of Contents](https://github.com/dell/dellemc-openmanage-ansible-modules/blob/collections/README.md#table-of-contents) for any other information on the Dell OpenManage Ansible Modules documentations.

 ## License Information
 Dell OpenManage Ansible Modules is 100% open source and community-driven.
 All components are available under [GPL-3.0-only](https://www.gnu.org/licenses/gpl-3.0.html) on GitHub.